-THE ELIZABETH S. BOYLES SCHOLARSHIP IN MUSIC was established in 1964 through a bequest from her husband, Charles D. Boyles, to assist students in any field of music.
+THE ELIZABETH S. BOYLES SCHOLARSHIP IN MUSIC was established in 1964 through a bequest from Charles D. Boyles, husband of Elizabeth, to assist students in any field of music.

 THE PROFESSOR VIOLETTE BROWNE MEMORIAL SCHOLARSHIP was established through a bequest from Robert L. Currie '44 in 2001.
 This scholarship supports students studying music, with a preference for voice students.